February 15, 2026

 Overall recommendations:

 Overall, KEEN is great brand for sport sandals, comfortable work boots, and performance casual shoes—and a pretty good brand for hiking boots and hiking shoes.
 Hikers and backpackers should target other recommended brands if they prefer lightweight hiking footwear or more durable and supportive hiking boots.
-That being said, it's a good brand for the average day hiker and also a good brand for wide toe boxes and wide sizes
+That being said, it's a good brand for the average day hiker and for hikers with wide feet.

 best fit